 Welcome to the Ohio Nowcast

-A system that uses near real-time information to "nowcast" water-quality conditions at three Lake Erie beaches and one recreational river.
+A system that uses near real-time information to "nowcast" water-quality conditions at eight Lake Erie beaches, one inland lake beach, and one recreational river.

 GOOD: E. coli bacterial levels are estimated to be within the water quality standard and acceptable for swimming.

 ADVISORY: E. coli bacterial levels are estimated to exceed the water quality standard and be unacceptable for swimming.